AmanYadav2369/Swapping-Program/README.md

 # Swapping-Program
-this is a swapping program of two numbers using third variable
+this is a swapping program of two numbers without using third variable